 The Elements Of Weather And Climate And The Instruments Measuring Them

-You experience them on a daily basis and learn to associate them with different weather conditions over time.
-In fact, most of us will be very familiar with the vast majority of elements that make up the weather.
+One experiences them every day and, over time, starts to associate them with different weather conditions.
+In fact, most of us will be very familiar with the majority of elements that make up the weather.

-The elements of weather and climate are the individual atmospheric variables that work together to create different weather conditions and establish climate patterns.
-The primary elements include temperature, air pressure, wind, humidity, precipitation, visibility, clouds, and sunlight exposure.
+The elements of weather and climate are defined as the different atmospheric variables working together to create a broad spectrum of weather conditions and climate patterns.
+Primary elements include temperature, air pressure, wind, humidity, precipitation, visibility, clouds, and sunlight exposure.

 At any point during your day, you experience temperature by feeling hot or cold.
 Even though you don't recognize it, you also experience the effects of humidity and atmospheric pressure.
 Well, you just experienced 3 of the elements that make up weather and climate.